CRaFT: Circuit-Guided Refusal Feature Selection via Cross-Layer Transcoders: Preliminary

-For a prompt $p$, the attribution graph is a directed weighted graph $G(p)=(V,E)$.
-There are two types of nodes in $V$: \emph{feature nodes}, corresponding to CLT features, and \emph{output nodes}, corresponding to selected output logits.
-A feature node corresponds to a specific (layer, position, feature) triple $(\ell,t,k)$ with scalar value $a^{\ell}_{t,k}$, the $k$-th coordinate of $\mathbf{a}^{\ell}_{t}$.
-An output node corresponds to a scalar of interest, such as the next-token logit \(z_u(p)\) for vocabulary item \(u\).
+The node set $V$ contains two types of scalar quantities: CLT feature nodes and output-logit nodes.
+A feature node is a prompt-specific CLT activation indexed by $(\ell,t,k)$, with scalar value $a^{\ell}_{t,k}$, the $k$-th coordinate of $\mathbf{a}^{\ell}_{t}$ (Eq.~\ref{eq:clt-enc}).
+For feature selection and steering, we refer to the underlying feature identity as $f=(\ell,k)$, such as L3\_F289, which may appear at multiple token positions in $G(p)$.
+An output-logit node corresponds to a selected next-token logit, such as $z_u(p)$ for vocabulary item $u$.

-\paragraph{Edge weights (direct effect).} For an edge $s\!\rightarrow\!t$ in $E$, we define its weight as the direct effect of source node $s$ on target node $t$ under the CLT-decomposed forward pass.
-Because the computation includes nonlinear components such as attention softmax and normalization, we condition on the attention patterns and normalization coefficients observed on the forward pass for prompt $p$, yielding a locally linearized computation in the remaining variables.
-We then define the direct-effect magnitude as
+\paragraph{Graph edges (direct effect).} The edge set $E$ contains directed links between graph nodes, weighted by direct effect.
+For a prompt $p$, we run the CLT-decomposed forward pass and freeze cached quantities such as attention patterns and LayerNorm scales, making the local computation linear in the residual stream.
+For an edge $s\!\rightarrow\!q$, where source node $s$ is a CLT feature activation $a_s$, we define

-where $u_s$ and $u_t$ are the scalar values associated with nodes $s$ and $t$.
-This quantity captures how much node $s$ directly contributes to node $t$.
-In practice, these weights are computed using automatic differentiation with cached forward activations, and sparse subgraphs are formed by retaining only the strongest edges.
+where $u_q$ is the scalar value of the target node, either another feature activation or a selected output-logit direction.
+In practice, this is computed by contracting the target gradient with the CLT decoder contribution of source feature $s$.
+We compute these edge weights by automatic differentiation and later aggregate their magnitudes over paths to define feature influence scores.